-15 | Outline your monitoring and evaluation approach
+Outline your monitoring and evaluation approach

 Once you have your strategy, whether it's comprehensive or a simple statement of purpose and plan of action, being able to track its effectiveness will help you learn and improve over time, in turn building your confidence and effectiveness as a funder.
 There are a lot of measurement and evaluation frameworks out there, and a lot of jargon, too.
 You can get as deep and complex as you like, but often it's enough to simply identify the best indicators of effectiveness throughout your funding process, figure out how to track them, and agree at what intervals it makes sense to review your data, glean any insights and make changes (or continue on) in light of what you find.

 Be mindful of the burden you place on grantees when gathering information.
 Don't ask for data you won't use, and make sure the amount of detail you require is proportionate to the amount of funding provided.
 Every minute spent reporting is one less minute doing the work.
 Create a simple reporting template and let your grantees know at the start that you will be asking them to provide you with this information.
-Where possible, provide example indicators and responses to demonstrate what you're after.
 If you require lengthy reporting, consider providing additional funding to cover the time the grantee will take to complete your requirements.
-Consider providing core, long-term funding to give organisations the capacity to apply a climate lens to their work.

-16 | Assess your own effectiveness
+Assess your own effectiveness